How To Apply

 If you do not have enough sick leave to keep you in a paid status the full six or eight weeks and you are a member of the sick leave bank; you can apply to the sick leave bank for additional time.
 By applying to the sick leave bank this does not mean that you will be in a paid status the full time you are out on leave, the time will vary due to how much accrued sick leave you have, how many personal days you have and how much time the sick leave bank will grant you.
 To apply to the sick leave bank complete the Leave Bank Application.
 The employee completes Part A and the physician completes Part B. When applying to the sick leave bank for maternity the form must be signed by an MD, DO, DPM or licensed nurse practitioner and not a certified nurse midwife or a physician’s assistant.

 Pregnant employees are permitted to work as long as they are able to perform their jobs.
 Leave would begin when the employee’s doctor requests that the employee be placed on bed rest because of health concerns, the employee is unable to perform their job, or the birth of the child.
 The district does not have any predetermined length of time an employee is required to be out due to childbirth.

 When Husband and Wife Both Work for the District

-A husband and wife who are eligible for FMLA leave and are both employed by the same covered employer may be limited to a combined total of 18 weeks of leave during any 12-month period of leave.
+Eligible spouses who work for the same employer may be limited to a combined total of 12 weeks of leave in a 12-month period.